jonburdon/nimble/README.md

 ### Ideas for development and plans:

-[] High Score table to log the wins by a particular player [] Play against a human
+[] Pass Play to other player is greyed out until it is allowed [] Change the colour scheme depending on whose turn it is [] High Score table to log the wins by a particular player [] Play against a human
 [] Choose a colour theme